faman272/TITERA/README.md

 If you would like to contribute to the text editor program, you can fork the repository, make your changes, and submit a pull request.
 Your contributions are welcome!
 ## License
-This text editor program is open-source and released under the TITERA group’s
+This text editor program is open-source and released under the [MIT LICENSE](LICENSE).